gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 Technical implementation difficulties of a new hardware platform are always a concern (the original project was based on the ESP8266 and the LUA language).

 Details on some of the challenges:

+### Minimal Example Code

+There is currently relatively little [STM32CubeL4 example code for the B-L475E-IOT01A discovery board](https://github.com/STMicroelectronics/STM32CubeL4/tree/master/Projects/B-L475E-IOT01A/Examples) chosen for this project.
+Porting code between architectures is beyond the scope of the class.

+Furthermore, the HX711 weight sensor interface and SSD1306 display are not built-in on the development board.

 ### External sensors and peripherals